Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- His last appearance came on Wednesday against the Atlanta Braves, when the righty tossed five innings, surrendering three earned runs while giving up nine hits.
+- The left-hander last pitched on Thursday against the Atlanta Braves, when he tossed 5 2/3 innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.